 Shortly after the plane began its descent to San Francisco International Airport.
 It was the evening at this time as you can tell.
 I didn’t get the see the Golden Gate Bridge but, I did get to watch a beautiful sunset.

 The total flight time was about 10 and a half hours.
-The third and final leg of my return home to Toronto would be with Air Canada Signature Class Business Class.
+The third and final leg of my return home to Toronto from San Francisco would be with Air Canada Signature Class Business Class.
 I was looking forward to this as I knew Air Canada’s business class experience was different from EVA Air from the seats to meals to service.
 However, the flight would have several surprises waiting for me and was only made possible thanks to the best travel credit cards in Canada.